OpenNaja/cobra-tools/docs/Download.md

     !!! tip "IMPORTANT"
         If you do not open `cmd` in your Cobra Tools folder, you will need to provide the full path to `requirements.txt`

+### Troubleshooting errors

+If you still encounter errors after following these instructions, please visit our [Tools FAQ](Tools-FAQ/index.md).